farirpgs/fari-games/public/documents/fari-rpgs/charge-srd.md

 ## Fortune Rolls

-When the outcome of a situation isn't certain, and the players aren't involved, the GM makes a fortune roll to see what happens.
-This is kind of like testing for luck.
+The fortune roll is a tool that the GM can use to **disclaim decision making** in a situation the PCs aren’t directly involved in.
+It can also be used by the players when no other roll applies to the situation at hand.
+The result of the roll helps guide the outcome as to where the story goes next, but **doesn't feature momentum nor consequences**.

-To make a fortune roll, build a dice pool by adding `+1d6` per likeliness level of a thing happening, roll, and interpret the results.
+To make a fortune roll, build a dice pool by using a specific action or by **adding 1d6 per likeliness level of a thing happening**.
+Roll, and interpret the results.

-- On a `66`, it’s a critical success.
+- On a **66**, it’s a **critical success**.
 There are great results, and something exceptional happens.
-- On a `6`, it’s a full success.
+- On a **6**, it’s a **full success**.
 There are great results.
-- On a `4-5`, it’s a partial success.
+- On a **4-5**, it’s a **partial success**.
 There are mixed results.
-- On a `1-3`, it’s a bad outcome.
+- On a **1-3**, it’s a **bad outcome**.
 There are bad results.

 ## Flashbacks

-Players can call for a `flashback` scene if they want to declare that their character tried to prepare for a certain situation even though it hasn't been discussed at the table yet.
-That being said, a flashback scene isn’t like time travel and can't undo what was already established in the narrative.
+Players can **call for a flashback scene** if they want to declare that their character tried to prepare for a certain situation even though it hasn't been discussed at the table yet.
+That being said, a flashback scene isn’t like time travel and **can't undo what was already established in the narrative**.

-When a player calls for a `flashback`, the GM looks at the fiction and sets a cost in `momentum` (from 0 to 2) that the player needs to pay before moving forward.
+When a player calls for a flashback, the GM looks at the fiction and sets a cost in _momentum_ (from 0 to 2) that the player needs to pay before moving forward.

 Afterwards, the player narrates a short scene of what their character attempted to accomplish in the flashback.
 Depending on the narrative and the character's actions, the GM decides between one of the following:

-- The flashback happens and the character's actions have a impact on the narrative.
+- **No roll is required**, the character's actions have a direct impact on the narrative.
-- The flashback happens, but a `action roll` is required to determine if the character's actions were successful or not.
+- **An action roll is required** to determine if the character's actions in the flashback were successful or not.
-- The result of the character's actions are left to chance and determined by a `fortune roll`.
+- **A fortune roll is required**, as the success of the character's actions in the flashback were more a matter of luck than talent.

 # The Setting | Charge SRD